Sheel-ui/graphviz-backend/README.md

 # Getting Started

-To get started with Next Word Prediction, follow these steps:
+To get started with Graphviz, follow these steps:

 ### API Setup